 In seeking long-term funding for the program, Lyric is excited to have forged a partnership with Devon Energy.

-Having generously supported Musical Interactive since its inception, Devon has generously committed to continue providing a majority of the funding for the program through at least 2015.
+Having generously supported Musical Interactive since its inception, Devon has continued to provide annual funding for the program.